 What is SNAP?

 SNAP is a federal program that provides nutrition benefits via an Electronic Benefits Transfer (EBT) card used at grocery stores and retailers to purchase food.
-You can purchase any food products including breads and cereals, fruits and vegetables, dairy products, meats, fish and poultry.
-SNAP does not cover alcohol or tobacco products, hot or prepared foods, or any non-food items such as paper products, medicines, household supplies or pet food.
+You can purchase any food products including bread and cereals, fruits and vegetables, dairy products, meats, fish, and poultry.
+SNAP does not cover alcohol or tobacco products, hot or prepared foods, or any non-food items such as paper products, medicines, household supplies, or pet food.

 Who is Eligible for SNAP?